Hail-cali/Hail-cali/README.md

 > :school_satchel: `ML master degree` at now.
 > 🧱 I do code not a copy.

-- i'm interested in AutoEncoder & Anomaly detection
+- I'm interested in AutoEncoder & Anomaly detection
 - also time-sereise data analytics
 - :fireworks: not to forget NLP

 - my moto is,
-###  🚀 i can do this all day
+###  🚀 I can do this all day